 The good news is that it's solvable.
 The payments innovation that's taken place in the past decade has put in place all the components for a radically different cross-border payment ecosystem.

 By choosing a partner that's built its payouts solution for the 21st century, businesses can hook into this next-generation network through a single integration, allowing them to access every payout method in every geography without the technical overhead.
-And once connected, businesses are afforded the flexibility, visibility and control to drive optimizations and efficiencies across their payouts process, turning it from a costly confusion to competitive advantage at scale.
+And once connected, businesses are afforded the flexibility, visibility and control to drive optimizations and efficiencies across their payouts process, turning it from a costly confusion into a competitive advantage at scale.

 Get in touch to see how Checkout.com allows merchants to turn payouts into a competitive advantage with simple, convenient options that help funds get to customers faster.